 Conclusion

 The MCSW noted the report from the SC and endorsed the new proposals and recommendations given by the SC.
-Exempted from this was the proposal referring to a bilateral treaty no E101887 between DK and Canada with the explanation noted above.
+The proposal referring to a bilateral treaty no E101887 between the Kingdom of Denmark and Canada was withdrawn in accordance with the explanation noted above.

-The MCSW endorsed 1 new request for scientific advice and also the rephrasing of request r-2.6.3
+The MCSW endorsed 1 new request for scientific advice and also the rephrasing of request R-2.6.3

 any other business